Anticipating New Climate Realities

 Many Basin communities are also addressing climate change in their Official Community Plans and have updated bylaws and policies with new standards and practices that reflect the challenges of a changing climate.

 The growing risk of wildfire, severe storms and flooding means that home, neighbourhood, business and community emergency preparedness and response is becoming even more important.
 The province’s 2017 Flood and Wildfire Review made 108 recommendations to strengthen emergency prevention, planning, preparedness, and response.

-Check out the links below for guidance on how to get prepared for emergencies, and have a look at the map to see what your neighbours are doing.
+Check out the links below for guidance on how to prepare for emergencies.
+Have a look at the Actions page to see what Basin communities are doing to prepare.

 Fire Smart and Wildfire Protection